-When you want to find great images and videos for your products, it tends to be either expensive and easy, or difficult and cheap.
+When you want to find great images and videos for your content, it tends to be either expensive and easy, or difficult and cheap.
 In this article we have put together ten tips, and then another three tips, plus 20 bonus tips, that you can use to find great images and videos that won't cost you a penny!

 Want to try a tool that we guarantee will boost your video production?
 Let us know!